Our Services

 Helpful Resources

-It could be mumps if swelling is just below or in front of the ears with pain when chewing and a short flu-like prodrome, but dental infections, bacterial salivary infections, stones, swollen lymph nodes, and TMJ problems are other common causes.
+Mumps is possible when swelling appears just below or in front of the ears, with pain when chewing and a brief flu-like prodrome.
+However, other common causes include dental infections, bacterial salivary gland infections, salivary stones, swollen lymph nodes, and TMJ disorders.

 Jaw swelling can be uncomfortable and concerning.
 While mumps is one possible cause, it's not the only one.
 Understanding what mumps looks like, how it spreads, and what to do next can help you take the right steps calmly and confidently.